EPA Particulate Matter Data -- Analyses using Local Control Strategy: Variables of Primary Interest within CDC and EPA Data

-Although we ultimately focus on \textit{Local} (within Cluster) models that are highly-flexible and statistically robust, an initial analysis of a simple linear (regression) model was used to assess the ``overall'' extent of ill-conditioning (confounding) among variables; see Figure \ref{Fig02} on page 5.
-This \textbf{Trace} display shows fitted regression coefficients for the \textit{Efficient Generalized Ridge Regression} shrinkage path of Obenchain (2022).
-This linear model attempts to predict $AACRmort$ using $Bvoc, Avoc, pmSO4, PREMdeath, ASmoke, ChildPOV$ and $IncomIEQ$.
-While the order in which these seven ``right-hand-side'' variables are specified is irrelevant in classical linear regression, the first three are EPA environmental variables while the last four quantify socioeconomic characteristics of county residents.
+Although we ultimately focus on \textit{Local} (within Cluster) models that are highly-flexible and statistically robust, we initially used \textit{multiple linear regression} to assess the ``overall'' extent of ill-conditioning (confounding) among variables; see Figure~\ref{Fig02}.
+This \textit{Trace} display shows fitted regression coefficients on the \textit{Efficient Generalized Ridge Regression} shrinkage path, Obenchain (2005-2022).
+This linear model attempts to predict $AACRmort$ using $Bvoc$, $Avoc$, $pmSO4$, $PREMdeath$, $ASmoke$, $ChildPOV$ and $IncomIEQ$.
+While the order in which these seven ``right-hand-side'' variables are specified is irrelevant in classical linear regression, the first three are EPA environmental variables while the last four (hopefully) quantify socioeconomic characteristics of county residents.